cdmandrews/cdmandrews.github.io/digitalrhetoric/week-03-notes.md

   - genre studies
   - usability studies

+4. Remind me to talk about the [Wikipedia Edit-A-Thon](https://www.tamucc.edu/campus-announcements/oct.-10-wikipedia-edit-a-thon.html) for [Hispanic Heritage Month](http://hispanicheritagemonth.tamucc.edu/)

-4. A thought from James E. Porter:
+5. A thought from James E. Porter:
 >“Likewise, digital writing research should not be viewed merely as research about writing with technology.
 It should be viewed, rather, as changing the fundamental assumptions about methodology, particularly the humanist assumption that divides the human from the technological.
 Digital writing research takes a cyborgian view and a networked view of human communications.... it represents a new way of looking altogether.”
 (Foreword to <cite>Digital Writing Research</cite>, p. xv)